jgperrin/net.jgp.books.spark.ch17/README.md

 ## Notes

  1. Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published in April 2019).
  2. As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).
+All examples are in Java.
+Examples in Python and Scala are coming.

 ---